 (con't from Part II)

-The versatile Duet virtual theatre pipe organ unit by MIDI Concepts LLC uses the host instrument's speaker system and its keys and relay to provide MIDI information about which notes are to sound; the unit consists of 1) a sound generator box, 2) a memory stick (thumb drive) which stores all of its voices, couplers, controls, and MIDI-configuration for the host instrument, and 3) a touch-sensitive control panel provided with 2-phase LED lighting.
+The Duet virtual theatre pipe organ (VTPO) unit by MIDI Concepts LLC (photo) uses the host instrument's speaker system and its keys to provide it with MIDI information; the unit consists of a 1) sound generator box, 2) memory stick (thumb drive) which stores all of its voices, couplers, controls, and MIDI-configuration for the host instrument, and 3) a touch-sensitive control panel provided with 2-phase LED lighting.

 These three components communicate with the host instrument via a MIDI cable and with the external speaker system by means of an audio cable.

-Adding or subtracting a single stop, coupler, modifier, or changing the memory level with this unit may be done "on the fly" by depressing the proper place on the control panel with the hand; major registration changes are made by depressing a thumb on a piston button while the index finger of the same hand is placed above the piston row to brace the thumb movement against the piston button being depressed.
+Adding or subtracting a single stop, coupler, modifier, or changing the memory level with this unit may be done "on the fly" by pressing the appropriate lighted stoptab on the control panel's touch-sensitive screen; registration changes in larger clumps are made by depressing the piston buttons provided in the control panel's piston row.

-Duet's piston buttons may be used for activating effects (toys) and presetting either general combinations or combinations affecting any combination of single or multiple keyboards.
+This piston row is also used for activating effects (toys) and presetting either general combinations or combinations affecting any combination of single or multiple keyboards.

 The usual couplers found in unit theatre organs are generally limited to intramanual (Sub, Super, Unison Off) and manual to pedal (Accompaniment to Pedal, Solo to Pedal, Great to Pedal, etc.); three-manual instruments sometimes are also supplied with a Solo Pizzicato coupler for the bottom 2 manuals which, as its name implies, sounds any stop drawn on the Solo for a brief instant as a key on the Great or Accompaniment is depressed, creating an accent.